 The flow of vitae…?

-“I usually see it as a… river-beam-of-light thing sort of surrounding the person and kind of leading upwards like smoke,” she explained.
+“I usually see it as a… river-beam-of-light thing sort of surrounding the person and kind of leading upwards like smoke.
+Sometimes I see little vein-things of vitae inside of them too,” she explained.
 “It’s hard to really describe.
 Uhm… But if a person’s sick then I can tell… Sorry if that was confusing.
 I don’t usually explain it mysel—”

 “That’s amazing!”
 Maria exclaimed.